 After a long day of shopping, it was time to relax.

-As if I don’t have enough sweets in the apartment already, I really wanted a chocolate chip cookie.
-Not just any chocolate chip cookie.
-Peanut butter chocolate chip cookie.
+As if I don’t have enough sweets in the apartment already, I really wanted small batch chocolate chip cookies with peanut butter.

 Soft, chewy, and gooey with the harmonious combination of chocolate and peanut butter.